marseillebd/c-big-literals/doc/basic/bn.rst

 Mutation
   The primary functions of this library are pure, up to memory allocation.
-  The functions in `Destructive Operations`_ are the exception.
+  The functions in `ℕ Destructive Operations`_ are the exception.

 Memory Management
   Inputs are taken by-reference, and all outputs are placed in freshly-allocated memory